Suburban Excursions

 Most of us wish we were thinner, but there is no free lunch, so to speak.

 The best way is to dial your carbs right back.
 Eating meat or fat satiates your hunger and you stop eating when your body has had enough.
 Carbs only make you feel full when your stomach is full – and that is way too many Calories.
-Eating a lot of meat and cheese is expensive, but what you can do is dial your carb intake right down and your fat intake right up – and ignore the medico-agribusiness lobby that wants you to eat grains.
-Just look at their food pyramid that produced a generation of sick, fat people.
+Eating a lot of meat and cheese is good.

 Every afternoon at 4 or 5, you absolutely will go on your 3k trip – it’ll take twenty minutes or so.
 That’s enough.
 If you don’t, we can’t guarantee good things.
 If you do, we can.
 Sorry.